 Learning and teaching methods:

-lectures and practical training with the students on the sem/edx/cl apparatus and with sample preparation facilities. individual meetings will be done for the preparation of a written report and the seminar on a selected topic of related to sem technique.
+lectures and practical training with the students on the sem/edx/cl apparatus and with sample preparation facilities. during the training each student is preparing the samples,setting the instrument for observation and performing the measures. the student is trained in use of the acquisition and analysis of the data. individual meetings will be done for the data analysis and the support in preparation of a written report.